L-Trump/nixos-configs/hosts/README.md

 1. `aliyun-vm-sh`: Virtual machine on Ailyun, located in Shanghai, China.
 1. `chick-vm-cd`: Virtual machine on bigchick.xyz, located in Chengdu, Sichuan, China.
 1. `qfynat`: A NAT vps hosted by qfyidc, located in Hubei, China.
-1. `rebai-nat`: A NAT vps hosted by RebaiCloud, located in Qinghai, China.
 1. `iso`: For install/live image generation.
 1. `microvms/microvm-umy`: MicroVM machine with daily use configs